fix8mt/uri/README.md

 The derived class `uri_fixed` stores the source string and then builds a `basic_uri` using that string as its reference. `uri_fixed` derives from `basic_uri` and a private **fixed** storage class
 `uri_storage_base`.
 The supplied string is moved or copied and stored by the object.
 The class is templated by the non-type parameter `lit` which is a string literal wrapper.
 The storage required will be the exact size of the supplied string plus the size of `basic_uri`.
 This class is the most efficient using the minimal storage required.
 This class can be `constexpr`
-(some compilers may require `static`).
+(some situations may require `static` as well).
 If your application needs the uri to hold and persist the source uri statically (for example in another container) and with _minimal_ storage, this class is suitable.

 > [!NOTE]
-> No editing or factory methods are available with `uri_fixed`.
+> No edit or factory methods are available with `uri_fixed`.

 ```c++
 constexpr uri_fixed<"https://www.example.com:8080/path1"> u1;